practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

     putStrLn ("x = " ++ show deterministicList)  -- for testing
 ```

-The same applies for printing the one, big string _bitsXStr_, concatenated of the many little random strings for debugging reasons:
+The same applies for printing the one, big string _bitsXStr_, concatenated from the many little random strings for debugging reasons:

 ```
     let bitsXStr   = concat bitsXList